doctrine/orm/UPGRADE.md

 # Upgrade to 2.12

+## Deprecated the `doctrine` binary.

+The documentation explains how the console tools can be bootstrapped for standalone usage.

+The method `ConsoleRunner::printCliConfigTemplate()` is deprecated because it was only useful in the context of the `doctrine` binary.

 ## Deprecate omitting `$class` argument to `ORMInvalidArgumentException::invalidIdentifierBindingEntity()`

 To make it easier to identify understand the cause for that exception, it is